 The Value of Innovation

 Before analyzing barriers to successful innovation, it’s important to define what innovation in IT means.
 Simply put, innovation in technology leadership means evaluating and adopting new techniques, approaches or technologies to drive business success.
 For example, pursuing a new, enterprise-wide infrastructure, upgraded storage networks, or new security solutions all fall under this umbrella.
 Often, innovation means the removal of all possible obstacles to organizational success.
-“If you are trying to change the world, the role of the IT leader is to eliminate all the roadblocks in your path to success,” Curt Carver, CIO for the University of Alabama, wrote for the Enterprisers Project.
+“If you are trying to change the world, the role of the IT leader is to eliminate all the roadblocks in your path to success,” according to Curt Carver, CIO for the University of Alabama.
 “Too many email messages?
 We’ll move to unlimited email.
 Storage issues?
 We’ll solve that too.”
 Any attempt to adopt a new and significantly different approach for business success qualifies as innovation.

 One of the best ways to understand the value of innovation is through example.
 Technology leaders who spoke with the National CIO Review shared many successful stories of leadership innovations with us, particularly in the government sector.
 Calvin Rhodes, CIO for the state of Georgia, told us about some of his most important long-term goals.
 The Georgia Cyber Center, which Rhodes called, “an ecosystem that brings together technology, government, education and the private sector,” ranks at the top of his list.
 With this program, Rhodes created important avenues for technology training and valuable partnerships.
 In addition, he told us that his office is focusing on creating internet access for communities in rural Georgia that traditionally don’t have internet options.
 Rhodes’ efforts are focused at helping the citizens and government of Georgia, and his commitment to new initiatives shows the value of innovation in the government sector.